Wood siding: Best Options on Today’s Market

 There are various types of woods used for cladding, ranging from natural to manmade existing in soft and hardwoods.
 They include:

-- Engineered wood siding.
+- Engineered wood.